 3: Avoid thinly traded stocks.
 Thinly traded stocks have larger spreads and take a long time to build a position in or exit if the companies financials become negative.
 Because of this they rarely garner the institutional support that is needed to push prices higher.

 6. Find companies with low Debt Levels.
-Unless you are a specialist in turnaround situations or have some special insight it’s best to avoid companies in financial distress and those with high debt levels compared to industry averages.
+Unless you are a specialist in turnaround situations or have some unique insight, it’s best to avoid companies in financial distress and those with high debt levels compared to industry averages.
 Companies with higher than normal debt levels carry a higher risk for under-performing financially; mainly due to the higher fixed costs associated with interest expense.
-The risks of a company performing poorly or going under during an economic downturn because of high debt levels are too great to justify investing in them unless you are a specialist in this area.
+The chances of a company performing poorly or going under during an economic downturn because of high debt levels are too significant to justify investing in them unless you are a specialist in this area.

-7. Company uses it excess cash flow in ways that benefits shareholders.
-This includes the repurchase of stock shares, paying additional dividends, acquiring additional companies that strengthen its competitive advantage or simply reinvesting the extra cash back into the company.
+7. The company uses its excess cash flow in ways that benefit shareholders.
+This includes the repurchase of stock shares, paying additional dividends, acquiring other companies that strengthen its competitive advantage or simply reinvesting the extra cash back into the company.

 9. Discipline.
-In order to outperform the market you often have to possess the confidence to invest when others are most negative and sell when others are most positive.
+To outperform the market, you often have to possess the confidence to invest when others are most negative and sell when others are mostly positive.
 You also need the discipline to ignore tips, ignore the news and the conviction not to diversify just because someone who has not learned how to outperform the market has told you that you need to.

-It’s extremely exciting when you consistently invest in stocks that quickly double in price and have the potential to become “10 baggers” as Peter Lynch would say.
-If you only invest in stocks that meet the above criteria you will find those stocks more often than not.
-If you don’t have the time or discipline to do it on your own, we’d like to suggest becoming a subscriber of the top rated Worthington StockNewsletter and the Value Investors Association.
+It’s exhilarating when you consistently invest in stocks that quickly double in price and have the potential to become “10 baggers” as Peter Lynch would say.
+If you only invest in stocks that meet the above criteria, you will find those stocks more often than not.
+If you don’t have the time or discipline to do it on your own, we’d like to suggest becoming a subscriber of the top-rated Worthington StockNewsletter and the Value Investors Association.